webrtc/webrtc-org/README.md

     export JAVA_HOME=<location of OpenJDK 7>
     ~~~~~

-6. Commit and push your work, then make a pull request.
+6. Commit and push your work.

+7. Review your changes, from the GitHub Pages site for your fork (for example, https://username.github.io/webrtc-org/) then make a pull request.

 ## Build and run the site locally